StephenGnoza/ultramarathoncatalogue/README.md

 # How to Run the program

-First, register a project on Google Cloud and create a client_secrets.json file.
-Upload this to the project root.
-Be sure to follow all instructions for setting up OATH2 on Google Cloud.
+First, register a project on Google Cloud and follow all instructions for setting up OAuth 2.0 Client ID and configure the OAuth consent screen.
+Download the clients_secret.json file to the root of the program.
+(for Udacity review purposes, client_secrets.json included)

 Second, run database_setup.py to create the SQL database.